MaskyS/Image-Caption-D8-Port/README.md

  * Kifah Meeran (Kifah Meeran) - https://drupal.org/user/3509455
  * David Thomas (davidwhthomas) - https://www.drupal.org/u/davidwhthomas

-This project has been partly ported by a Google Code-In student.
+This project has been fully ported by a Google Code-In student.

  * Google Code-In is an international contest for high-school students that allows them to contribute to open source projects while earning cool